-Concrete is a unique material that casts a dramatic impression, making them one of the more striking kitchen countertop ideas.
+Concrete is a unique material that casts a dramatic impression.
 It is often less expensive than premier tier stone kitchen countertops.
 Modern architects sometimes select for concrete kitchen countertops.
 It also will last a long time.
 Concrete is tough and able to resist heat, staining, and superficial damage like denting and scratches.
 Concrete can come in many different colours and easy to clean with little maintenance.

 Ceramic tiles are a hard thick material composed of clays and minerals that have been fired in a kiln.
 They are common in Mexico and American Southwest, and they create a southwestern vibe wherever they appear.
 Using ceramic tiles has become very popular in kitchens everywhere, especially for kitchen islands and backsplashes.
 Ceramic tiles make a fine choice for kitchen countertops because they are durable, and heat and water resistant.

 As a kitchen countertop, they are most often installed over a plywood surface.
 If you properly glaze them during installation, they are stain resistant and long-lasting.
 They are also among the most affordable options available, and their versatility introduces a range of design options.
 If tiles crack, those tiles will have to be replaced.
 Also, simpler designs will cost less that complex mosaic patterns.

 Idea #7: Classic Butcher Block